orjules/kalman/2d_filter/About2DFilter.md

 ![](images/plot_pos_wrong.png)

 Since everything up the moment of rotation looks fine, my guess was, that I had gotten sin and cos wrong, somewhere in the `A` matrix.

+After a lot of DEBUG prints and hand calculations I realized, that the filter currently turns the state by 90 degrees in each prediction step.
+This is because the `A` matrix does what it is supposed to and transform the local state values into global state values, which in this case is a rotation by 90 degrees.

+But this should not happen each prediction step, because it spins the state in circles rather the measurements from local space have to be transformed into global space.